mirasel/Instagram_Clone/README.md

 # Instagram Clone
-This is a django web development for cloning the https://www.instagram.com website Let's look at some of the previews:
+This is a django web development for cloning the https://www.instagram.com website.
+All the basic functionality of instagram have been cloned in this website.
+User can upload images, like images, comment on a post, edit his/her profile, change profile picture, reset password etc.
+Let's look at some of the previews:

 ## Login